Kayaking the Great Bear Rainforest

 Not included in the tour cost are accommodation before or after the kayaking portion of your trip;

-- Flights, airport transfers, ferries, seabus, taxis
+- Flights, airport transfers, ferries, seabus, taxis, parking

 - Travel/medical insurance